How do AI systems describe competitors vs your client brand?

 Repeat audits create a before-and-after story around the exact market context the client cares about.

-The fastest buying path is clear product value: show the local AI-market gap, inspect the prompts and competitors behind it, and use the feature set as the remediation workflow.
+The fastest buying path is proof the client can approve: show the AI-market gap, inspect the prompts and competitors behind it, scope the remediation work, and retest the same target after your team ships.